dart-lang/site-www/src/tools/pub/publishing.md

 Whoever publishes the first version of a package automatically becomes the first and only person authorized to upload additional versions of that package.

-To allow or disallow other people to upload versions, transfer the package to a [verified publisher][] or manage authorized uploaders on the admin page for the package:
+To allow or disallow other people to upload versions, either:

+* manage authorized uploaders on the admin page for the package:
 `https://pub.dev/packages/<package>/admin`.

+* transfer the package to a [verified publisher][];
+all members of the publisher are authorized to upload.

+## Locating the package publisher

 If a package has a verified publisher, then the pub.dev page for that package displays the publisher domain.

-Otherwise, the page displays the email addresses of the authorized uploaders for the package.
+For packages published without a publisher, the publisher is not disclosed for privacy reasons (the Publisher field just says "unverified uploader").

 ## Publishing prereleases